COMP SCI 7081NA - Computer Systems

-- Four Assignments (30%) (CBOK areas* abstraction, design, hardware and software, data and information, and programming)
+- Assignments (30%) (CBOK areas* abstraction, design, hardware and software, data and information, and programming)

-- Up to 12 Workshops - attendence and participation (10%) (CBOK areas* abstraction, design, hardware and software, data and information, and programming)
+- Workshops - attendence and participation (10%) (CBOK areas* abstraction, design, hardware and software, data and information, and programming)

 Assessment Related RequirementsHurdle Requirement: If your overall mark for the course is greater than 44 F but, your mark for the final written exam is less than 40%, your overall mark for the course will be reduced to 44 F.

 There will be 10 online quizzes available on the course website.
-The dates there are available will be shown on the course website.
+The due dates are available on the course website.